Give a missed call and our experts will contact you

 • Collateral: If a business chooses a secured business loan, then banks evaluate collateral that is pledged by the borrower.
 A secured business loan helps your loan get approved faster and at a lower interest rate as you are supporting the loan with a high-value asset.

-There are also small business loans, MSME loans and startup loans offered by banks and the government.
+There are also small and long-term business loans, MSME loans and startup loans offered by banks and the government.
 Small business loan eligibility will depend on the category of MSME classification the firm belongs to.
 MSME loan eligibility is determined by the same conditions as a normal business loan.
 However, the businesses should prove they are registered MSMEs by submitting Udyam registration certificate.

-There are also startup business loans being offered by the Government of India and privatised banks.
+There are also startup business loans being offered by the Government of India and private banks.
 Both public and private sector entities offer startup loans through various special policies and schemes.
 The Stand-Up India scheme, CGTMSE scheme, etc., are schemes by the government to boost startup growth in the country.
 Startup loan eligibility is the same as that of normal business loan eligibility.
 The only difference is that the applicant should have a business plan.

 Types of business loans